redis/docs/content/integrate/write-behind/reference/cli/redis-di-create.md

-                                  either DB Member, Cluster Member or Cluster Admin roles  [required] --cluster-password TEXT         Redis Enterprise Cluster Password --rdi-port INTEGER RANGE        Port for the new RDI Database [1000<=x<=65535] --rdi-password TEXT             Password for the new RDI Database (alphanumeric characters with zero or more
+                                  either DB Member, Cluster Member or Cluster Admin roles  [required] --cluster-password TEXT         Redis Enterprise Cluster Password --rdi-port INTEGER RANGE        Port for the new Write-behind Database [1000<=x<=65535] --rdi-password TEXT             Password for the new Write-behind Database (alphanumeric characters with zero or more
                                   of the following: ! & # $ ^ < > -)
-  --rdi-memory INTEGER RANGE      Memory for RDI Database (in MB)  [x>=30] --rdi-shards INTEGER RANGE      Number of database server-side shards
+  --rdi-memory INTEGER RANGE      Memory for Write-behind Database (in MB)  [x>=30] --rdi-shards INTEGER RANGE      Number of database server-side shards
                                   [x>=1]
   --replication                   In-memory database replication